yodebu/currentcostgui/trunk/readme.txt

 #   currentcostgraphs.py         - matplotlib/wxPython code to implement the
 #                                     tabs that make up the GUI
 #   currentcostvisualisations.py - draws bar graphs of CurrentCost data
+#   currentcostmqtt.py           - downloads history data from a remote
+#                                     CurrentCost meter via MQTT
 #   googleappengine.py           - gets data from a Google App Engine web
 #                                     service to show other user's data
+#   currentcostlivedata.py       - draws tab to display a graph of live data
+#   currentcostmqttlive.py       - downloads live data for the live graph
+#                                     from a remote CurrentCost meter via MQTT
+#   currentcostcomlive.py        - downloads live data for the live graph
+#                                     from a CurrentCost meter
+#   nationalgriddata.py          - downloads live national electricity usage
+#                                     data from the National Grid realtime feed
 #
 ############################################################################